Hootenanny (TV series): Renewal and format changes

 When the series resumed in the fall of 1963, it had been expanded to a full hour with a slightly altered format.
-Although the program continued to primarily showcase folk music, other genres were added to the mix: jazz (represented by such performers as Herbie Mann, Pete Fountain, Stan Getz and Stan Rubin's Tigertown Five), country (artists such as Johnny Cash, Eddy Arnold, Flatt & Scruggs and Homer & Jethro) and gospel (The Staple Singers, Clara Ward, Bessie Griffin and Alex Bradford).
-The second season also added a spot for stand-up comedy; the best-known participants being Woody Allen, Bill Cosby (in his network TV debut), Jackie Vernon, Pat Harrington, Jr. and Stiller & Meara.
+Although the program continued to primarily showcase folk music, other genres were added to the mix; jazz (represented by such performers as Herbie Mann, Pete Fountain, Stan Getz, and Stan Rubin's Tigertown Five), country (artists such as Johnny Cash, Eddy Arnold, Flatt and Scruggs, and Homer and Jethro) and gospel (the Staple Singers, Clara Ward, Bessie Griffin, and Alex Bradford).
+The second season also added a spot for stand-up comedy; the best-known participants were Woody Allen, Bill Cosby (in his network TV debut), Jackie Vernon, Pat Harrington, Jr., and Stiller and Meara.
 Changes in the format continued as the season progressed.
-Commencing with episodes airing in January 1964, all the artists remained on stage throughout the show, seated behind whoever was performing; and Jack Linkletter no longer made all the introductions - many were handled by the artists themselves, one act introducing another.
+Commencing with episodes airing in January 1964, all the artists remained on stage throughout the show, seated behind whoever was performing, and Jack Linkletter no longer made all the introductions; many were handled by the artists themselves, one act introducing another.
 A permanent theme song was also introduced this season: Hootenanny Saturday Night, written by Lewine and Alfred Uhry.
-The theme was performed by the artists appearing that particular week; although the Chad Mitchell Trio were the first to sing it, the version performed by The Brothers Four at the University of Pittsburgh was released by Columbia Records as a single.
+The theme was performed by the artists appearing that particular week; although the Chad Mitchell Trio were the first to sing it, the version performed by the Brothers Four at the University of Pittsburgh was released by Columbia Records as a single.

-The second season also saw the debut of Hootenanny's "home-grown" creation, The Serendipity Singers.
-"Discovered" by talent coordinator Fred Weintraub, the Serendipities were a nine-member folk chorale closely patterned after The New Christy Minstrels.
-The group appeared in eight of the 30 shows produced that season, and had a major hit in spring 1964 with "Don't Let the Rain Come Down (Crooked Little Man)".
+The second season also had the debut of Hootenanny's "home-grown" creation, the Serendipity Singers.
+"Discovered" by talent coordinator Fred Weintraub, the Serendipities were a nine-member folk chorale closely patterned after the New Christy Minstrels.
+The group appeared in eight of the 30 shows produced that season and had a major hit in spring 1964 with "Don't Let the Rain Come Down (Crooked Little Man)".
 The group, with various member changes, continued for decades after Hootenanny's demise.